Institute of Networked Energy Systems

 Roots in the “NEXT ENERGY Research Centre”

-The Institute of Networked Energy Systems grew out of the “NEXT ENERGY EWE Research Centre”, which was established in 2007 under the umbrella of the non-profit association “EWE-Forschungszentrum für Energietechnologie e.
+The Institute of Networked Energy Systems grew out of the “NEXT ENERGY EWE Research Centre” in Oldenburg, which was established in 2007 under the umbrella of the non-profit association “EWE-Forschungszentrum für Energietechnologie e.
 V.”.
 The founders of the association – which include the University of Oldenburg, the State of Lower Saxony and the eponymous EWE AG – stated at the time that their primary objective was to promote science and research in the energy sector.

 From materials to systems